Learn about plants with fall color that you can buy for your garden including trees, shrubs, and perennials that display beautiful fall color.

 For unusual striking color in the fall, try a beautyberry shrub aka Callicarpa dichotoma.

 Penstemon ‘Husker Red’ is beautiful in the fall.

 Many perennial geraniums change colors in the fall like this Geranium sanguineum.

 Did you know that there is an Autumn fern?
 AKA Dryopteris erythrosora.

-These are just a few of the many to choose from.
+These are just a few of the many plants with fall colors to choose from.
 I hope that I have inspired you to think of fall, the next time you purchase a plant for your garden.